omnetpp/docs.omnetpp.org/tictoc/index.md

 Create an %omnetpp.ini file using the <i>File -> New -> Initialization file (INI)</i>
 menu item.
 The new file will open in an <i>Inifile Editor</i>.
-As the NED Editor, the Inifile Editor also has two modes, \e Form and \e Source, which edit the same content.
+As the NED Editor, the Inifile Editor also has two modes, *Form* and *Source*, which edit the same content.
 The former is more suitable for configuring the simulation kernel, and the latter for entering module parameters.

-For now, just switch to \e Source mode and enter the following:
+For now, just switch to *Source* mode and enter the following:

 @code
 [General]
 network = Tictoc1
 @endcode

-You can verify the result in \e Form mode:
+You can verify the result in *Form* mode:

 <img src="images/inieditor.png" width="650px">